Vaginal mesh guidelines 'not followed'

 Vaginal mesh: Surgeons 'failed to comply with guidelines'

-A review of vaginal mesh surgeries in Northern Ireland has found most surgeons failed to comply with guidelines on how many operations they should perform each year.
+A review of vaginal mesh surgeries in NI has found most surgeons failed to keep to guidelines on how many operations they carried out each year.

-The review looked at 340 patients who had the surgical mid-urethral tape procedure in 2013.
+The audit looked at 340 patients who had the mid-urethral tape procedure in 2013 to treat urinary incontinence.

-The implants were used to treat pelvic organ prolapse and incontinence after childbirth.

 - Case studies: Mesh led to 'excruciating pain'